-Note: If the core is already in the activity state being requested (i.e., the core is already either in the pmu/fw-halt state and cpu_halt_req is asserted, or in the Running state and cpu_run_req is asserted), no acknowledgement is signaled (i.e., the cpu_halt_ack or cpu_run_ack signal, respectively, is not asserted).
+Note: If the core is already in the activity state being requested (i.e., the core is already either in the pmu/fw-halt state and cpu_halt_req is asserted, or in the Running state and cpu_run_req is asserted), an acknowledgement may not be signaled (i.e., the cpu_halt_ack or cpu_run_ack signal, respectively, may not be asserted).
+In general, requesting a state the core is already in should be avoided, and recovering from this condition needs to be handled at the SoC level.